basicNew/socrawler/README.md

 # S.O.
 Crawler
 A toy web crawler written just for fun.
-The idea is to see the users and number of accepted answers they got between the most voted questions for a given tag.
+The idea is to see the users and number of accepted answers they got between the most voted questions for a given tag (note: this can be achieved more easily using the StackExchange API, using a crawler was more of a challenge that an actual need).

 ## Getting Started